TamirZe/Matching-methods-for-truncation-by-death-problems/README.md

 Analysis of the National Supported Work Demonstration.
 Results of the data analysis are presented in Table 3 and Figure 2 of the main text, and Tables D14--D19 and Figures D7--D8 of the Web Appendix.

-The main data analysis can be ran through "data_main" file.
+The main data analysis can be ran through 'data_main' file.
-The sensitivity analyses procedures for monotonicity (i.e. assuming CPSR and PPI) and SPPI (i.e. assuming monotonicity) can be ran through through data_SA_mono and data_SA_SPPI files, respectively.
+The sensitivity analyses procedures for monotonicity (i.e. assuming CPSR and PPI) and SPPI (i.e. assuming monotonicity) can be ran through using 'data_SA_mono' and 'data_SA_SPPI' files, respectively.

 (5).
 Sim_results: